kilroy-code/distributed-security/README.md

 Tags are public, and can be safely shared anywhere.
 Text can be encrypted and verified by anyone who has the tag.
 It can only be decrypted or signed on the device on which this tag was created.

 An individual user is simply a "team" of devices.
 A new team can be created with one or more constitutent device tags: `create(tag1, tag2, ...) -> tag`.
 The resulting tag is unique to the individual -- i.e., not the same as any of the device tags.
-However, the application can decrypt and sign with that tag on any of that user's devices.
+However, the application can decrypt and sign with that tag on any of that individual's devices.
 Applications can add or remove a device with _**TBD**_.

 There can also be teams of individuals (or even of other teams).
 A team's tag can be used to decrypt or sign on any computer on which any member was created (or member of a member, etc.).